Interior at properties for sale in Tulum at Mayab Tulum

 These elegant and spacious condos at Mayab Tulum offer options for those looking to finance real estate in Mexico

-Cross-Border and Private Financing Options
+Cross-Border Financing Options

 Cons: These loans often require large down payments (often 30% or more) and have minimum loan amounts (MoXi’s minimum is $250K USD loan size, meaning you must buy a fairly high-value property).